NawaMan/NullableJ/README.md

 See [UseNullableJGradle](https://github.com/NawaMan/UseNullableJGradle) for more information.

-## Use in Maven project
+## Using NullableJ in Maven project

-Add the maven repository ...

-It basically boils down to adding NawaMan maven repository (hosted by github).
+Adding the required maven repository (hosted by github).

 ```xml
 <repository>